 Health and safety training really does matter for small businesses.
 All employees are important, but the smaller your business, the bigger the impact on the team when a team member is absent.
 Though workers’ compensation claims may seem like the most detrimental outcome of an incident, the loss of stability, confidence, and morale can be just as (if not more) destructive to your business.
 Safety training does not have to be a scary and expensive thing.
 When implemented correctly, training saves small businesses money, creates more productive employees, and helps ensure you’re in compliance with OSHA regulations.

 We know safety training can be confusing for small businesses.
 If you’re new to owning a business, know that OSHA provides a wealth of information for small businesses specifically, regarding what training courses you need to provide, and which courses are not relevant to you.
 Check out their Small Business Handbook for more information.

 Once you know what training courses are right for your small business, be sure to check out eSafety.
 We make safety training for small businesses easy, with an intuitive learning management system.
 We offer OSHA compliant courses, and the ability to upload custom content to effectively train and report on your company training.
-Take a tour of our LMS here, or request a free, no-obligation quote online today!
+Request a free, no-obligation quote online today!